The book

 Decoherence and the loss of accessible phase structure

-Decoherence is the progressive loss of accessible phase structure rather than the destruction of quantum behaviour itself.
+Within PDT, decoherence is interpreted as the progressive loss of accessible phase structure rather than the destruction of quantum behaviour.
 Environmental interactions accumulate, viable phase pathways shrink, and resolution eventually becomes unavoidable.
 Classical reality emerges because coherence can no longer be maintained on observable scales, not because quantum laws cease to apply.

 10. 30